 - having previous convictions for dangerous driving.

 If you are convicted of dangerous driving, this will result in a loss of licence.
-Q&S’s expert traffic lawyers aim to secure the minimum period of licence disqualification, which is generally six months.
+Our expert dangerous driving lawyers aim to secure the minimum period of licence disqualification, which is generally 6 months.
 Unfortunately, dangerous driving is not a charge that allows you to apply for a work licence or special hardship licence.

 Dangerous driving is considered a criminal offence.
 It will be at the court’s discretion whether they record a conviction for dangerous driving.